YottaDB/YDBDoc/ProgGuide/extrout.rst

 List of arguments to be passed to the M routine's formallist: the number of arguments and the type of each argument must match the number of parameters, and parameter types specified in the corresponding Call-In table entry. **Note that passing the same number of arguments as the number of arguments in the Call-in table can cause undefined behavior, as the remaining arguments are picked up from uninitialized memory locations in the C stack!** All pointer arguments must be pre-allocated.
 YottaDB assumes that any pointer, which is passed for O/IO-parameter points to valid write-able memory.

 The status value returned by ydb_ci() indicates the YottaDB status code: zero (0) if successful, or a non-zero error code on failure.
-The error string corrsponding to the failure code can be read into a buffer by immediately calling ydb_zstatus().
+The error string corresponding to the failure code can be read into a buffer by immediately calling ydb_zstatus().
 For more details, see the :ref:`ydb-zstatus` section below.

 .. _ydb-ci-t-intf: